auth0/wordpress/readme.txt

 = Widget =

 You can enable the Auth0 as a WordPress widget in order to show it in a sidebar.
 The widget inherits the main plugin settings but can be overridden with its own settings in the widget form.
+Note: this form will not display for logged-in users.

 = Shortcode =